 What could I do after this course?

 You’ll be equipped to enter a career in a variety of roles such as veterinary nurse, zookeeper or animal scientist.
 You can increase your skills with an animal-related degree such as University Centre Weston’s Animal Management Foundation Degree.

-Five GCSEs at grade 4/C and above or a Level 2 course at Merit or Distinction.
+Five GCSEs at grade 4 and above including English at grade 4 or a Level 2 course at Merit or Distinction.

 Occupations related to Animal Management, BTEC Extended Diploma